 How To Use The Ordinary Lactic Acid

 After cleansing and toning your skin, apply your The Ordinary lactic acid serum to your face and neck, avoiding the sensitive eye area.
-Use your fingers to massage the serum into your skin in a circular motion until fully absorbed.

 Follow with any thicker water-based serums and a moisturizer designed for your skin type.
 Don’t forget a broad-spectrum sunscreen with an SPF of 30 or higher in your morning skincare routine.